SeasonDepth: Cross-Season Monocular Depth Prediction Dataset and Benchmark under Multiple Environments: Introduction

-For the open problem of generalizability of learning-based depth prediction methods on different environmental conditions, our dataset is the first one that contains real-world RGB images with multiple environments under the same routes so that fair cross-environment evaluation can be conducted, giving hints to the future research on robust perception in changing environments.
-In summary, our contributions in this work are listed as follows. \begin{itemize} \item A new monocular depth prediction dataset \textit{SeasonDepth} with the same multi-traverse routes under changing environments is introduced through SfM and MVS pipeline and is publicly available. \item We benchmark representative best open-sourced supervised, self-supervised, and domain adaptation depth prediction methods from \textit{KITTI} leaderboard on \textit{SeasonDepth} using several statistical metrics. \item From the extensive cross-environment evaluation, we point out that which kind of methods are robust to different environments and how changing environments affect the depth prediction to give future research directions. \end{itemize}
+For the open problem of generalizability of learning-based depth prediction methods on different environmental conditions, our dataset is the first one that contains real-world RGB images with multiple environments under the same routes so that fair cross-environment evaluation and comparison can be conducted, giving hints to the future research on robust perception in changing environments.
+In summary, our contributions in this work are listed as follows. \begin{itemize} \item A new monocular depth prediction dataset \textit{SeasonDepth} with the same multi-traverse routes under changing environments is introduced through SfM and MVS pipeline and is publicly available to the community. \item We benchmark best and representative open-sourced supervised and self-supervised prediction methods on \textit{SeasonDepth} using several new statistical metrics. \item From the extensive cross-environment and cross-dataset evaluation, we find that long-term robust depth prediction is still challenging and our dataset and benchmark can give future research direction by pointing out how adversary environments affect the performance with some promising hints to enhance robustness. \end{itemize}

 The rest of the paper is structured as follows.
 Sec. \ref{related work} analyzes the related work about depth prediction datasets and algorithms.
 Sec. \ref{dataset} presents the process of building \textit{SeasonDepth}.
 Sec. \ref{benchmarksetup} introduces the metrics and benchmark setup.
 The experimental evaluation and analysis are shown in Sec. \ref{experiments}.
 Finally, in Sec. \ref{conclusion} we give the conclusions.